Azure-Samples/MachineLearningSamples-tdsp/docs/how-to-use-tdsp-in-azure-ml.md

 ## Next Steps
 To facilitate your understanding on how the TDSP structure and templates can be used in Azure Machine Learning projects, we provide several worked-out project examples in the documentation for Azure Machine Learning.

-- For a tutorial showing how create a TDSP project in Azure Machine Learning, see [Team Data Science Process Tutorial: Classify incomes from US Census data in Azure Machine Learning](https://github.com/Azure/MachineLearningSamples-TDSPUCIAdultIncome)
+- For a sample showing how create a TDSP project in Azure Machine Learning, see [Team Data Science Process Sample Project: Classify incomes from US Census data in Azure Machine Learning](https://github.com/Azure/MachineLearningSamples-TDSPUCIAdultIncome)
 - For a sample that uses Deep Learning in NLP in a TDSP-instantiated project in Azure Machine Learning, see [Bio-medical entity recognition using Natural Language Processing with Deep Learning](https://github.com/Azure/MachineLearningSamples-BiomedicalEntityExtraction)